 I used pressure-treated 2×6.
 Because the homeowner wanted a beefer-looking deck with less flex between joists.
 Another option that is starting to overtake 2×6 pressure treated is 5/4 (actual 1″/25mm) radius edge decking for its cost savings.
 Roughly 30% less.
 The rounded edges are a nice touch, improving the look of the deck.

 For less maintenance, composite decking is a great choice but is much more expensive.
-Trex, Fiberon and TimberTech have started making budget linesOpens in a new tab., but they are still about twice as much as pressure treated.
+Trex, Fiberon and TimberTech have started making budget lines, but they are still about twice as much as pressure treated.
 But not having to stain them pays off sooner than you might think.

 With the boards all screwed down, I snapped the chalk line for a 1″ overhang on both ends.
 Then trimmed the boards, making a consistent overhang.